ISU-MolPhyl/EEOB563/computer_labs/lab8/BayesTraits.md

 * Create this restriction by typing `restrict q01 q10`
 (you have to restart the program and follow the above instructions again)
 * Check that the restrictions have been made by typing `info`
+* Set the logfile basename to "Run02": `LogFile Run02`
 * Run the new model (`run`) and check the log-likelihood scores.
 A rule of thumb is that if this model is two or more log-likelihood units worse than the unconstrained model, then the two rate coefficients differ.